 Mother’s Petition for Child Custody Modification Resulted in Award of Sole Legal Decision-Making to Father

-Mother filed her petition for modified custody in compliance with Arizona law.
+Mother filed her petition to modify child custody in Arizona compliant with the state’s law.
 Father did not file a petition for modification, but motioned for temporary orders requesting he be awarded sole legal custody.
 The court granted father’s motion for sole legal decision-making.
 Affirmed on appeal, the mother’s interpretation of Arizona custody modification law and procedure was rejected.
 The appeals court found neither error nor prejudice by the trial court.

 Do you need help with a child custody matter?
 Call us today 602-548-3400

 The parties had two young children when they divorced in 2008.
 By consent decree they shared equal parenting time with the mother awarded sole legal decision-making.
-In the latter part of 2014, the mother petitioned for modified custody orders requesting that:
+In the latter part of 2014, the mother had her family law attorney petition the court for modified custody orders requesting that:

 - She continue to have sole legal decision-making; and